kyverno/chainsaw/.release-notes/main.md

 ## ‼️ Breaking changes ‼️

-- Deprecated `TestStep` resource support was removed as well as related `chainsaw migrate tests` command
+- Deprecated `TestStep` resource support was removed as well as the related command `chainsaw migrate tests`